LA County May Be Flattening the Covid Curve, But the End Is a Long Way Off

 Of the 11,645 new positive cases, Newsom added that over half come from the 295,000 case backlog counties are currently clearing.

-The backlog caused by a glitch within the state’s infectious disease database ultimately caused the state’s top public health official to abruptly resign over the weekend.
+The backlog caused by a glitch within the state’s infectious disease database ultimately led the state’s top public health official to abruptly resign over the weekend.
 Newsom expects the rest of the backlog cases to be returned by individual counties over the next couple days and the state will update its positivity rate accordingly.

 Technological problems aren’t the only things that hampered California’s response to the novel coronavirus.
 Like other states and the nation, a lack of medical supplies during the early stages of the pandemic plagued California.
 To supply millions of essential workers and the state’s over 400 hospitals, Newsom at taxpayers’ expense has been forced to sign billion-dollar agreements with Chinese countries for masks at high markups.